openstack-archive/senlin/doc/source/scenarios/autoscaling_heat.rst

 auto-scaling solution easily attainable.
 This document is to provide a tutorial for users who want to use heat to create a senlin cluster.

-It is often requried by real deployment practices to make the cluster load-balanced and auto-scaled.
+It is often required by real deployment practices to make the cluster load-balanced and auto-scaled.
 We also want the scaling action triggered based on business data instead of infrastructure metrics.
 When existing cluster is not enough to afford the throughput/workload, the cluster will be scaled-out; when low throughput or workload,